millsjn/skills-communicate-using-markdown/index.md

 Note that the var is red because it has meaning in javascript.

 What I haven't figured out is how it works with other languages.
 E.g., stata or r

+# adding task list

+- [ ] Turn on GitHuub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world

+note: these won't work. [] without space. [ ] without the bullet how about this? - [ ] attempt to put it into a line.